-The text will try here to provide some basic features for the creation of a bridge to build up an intuition about the relatedness (the main property of predicates) among some foundational concepts that are manifest to the human experience in a digital world.
+The text tries here to provide some basic features for the creation of a bridge to build up an intuition about the relatedness (the main property of predicates, the capability of representing association between concepts) among some foundational concepts that are manifest to the human experience in a digital world.
 The main pillars used for the build up are:

-- real-word events (phenomena), - experience (observation), - media (translational communication, in the double sense of porting from language to language, as in the property of a channel that communicate using a common protocol between nodes; and in a geometrical sense of a isometric movement of a construct from a position to another), - science (as the result of iteration and composition oof the previous ones to be solid enough knowledge to found other knowledge).
+- real-word events (phenomena), - experience (observation), - media (translational communication, in the double sense of porting from language to language, as in the property of a channel that communicate using a common protocol between nodes; and in a geometrical sense of a isometric movement of a construct from a position to another), - science (as the result of iteration and composition of the previous ones to be solid enough knowledge to found other knowledge).